bradyjoslin/encrypt-workers-kv/README.md

 1. Decrypt the input data using the AES-GCM key and the iv from the base64 string.
 1. Decode the decrypted value to a string.

+## Deploying

+Configure wrangler.toml with your account information.

+Create a new Workers KV namespace and add the configuration to wrangler.toml

+`wrangler kv:namespace create "ENCRYPTED"`

+Add the password for PBKDF2 as a Workers Secret

+`wrangler secret put PASSWORD`

+Deploy

+`wrangler publish`

 ## References

 - [Ernie Turner: Dodging Web Crypto API Landmines | Web Rebels 2018](https://www.youtube.com/watch?v=lbt2_M1hZeg)